 - ThemeForest – isn’t the place where I usually go for themes but they do have some great quality themes.

-- ThemesKingdom – A premium theme shop where you can find awesome themes that are simple to use and customizable to fit your needs.
+- FancyThemes – A premium theme shop where you can find awesome themes that are simple to use and customizable to fit your needs.
 They also have a good number of free themes that you can try before purchasing the premium ones.

 - WooThemes – What started with 3 people team has now become a international team of designers, developers, and support ninjas catering for a passionate community of hundreds of thousands of users.
 The company also builds some of the best WooCommerce themes for WordPress.

 Following are the essential plugins that every WordPress blog needs to have.
 These plugins will not only going to help you improve your WordPress website, but also help you in getting more engagement and traffic.